somaz94/pulumi-study/gcp/python/gke-autopilot-public/README.md

 container.googleapis.com             Kubernetes Engine API
 ```

-#### IAM Settings
+### IAM Settings
-- Grant the roles/container.serviceAgent permission to the GKE API service account of the Host Project and the Google API service account GKE API of the Service Project (Granted in the Host Project).
+- Grant the roles/container.serviceAgent permission to both the GKE API service account of the Host Project and the Google API service account GKE API of the Service Project (Permissions set in the Host Project).
-- Grant the roles/editor permission to the GKE API service account of the Service Project (Granted in the Service Project).
+- Assign the roles/editor role to the GKE API service account in the Service Project.
-- Grant the roles/compute.networkUser permission to the GKE API service account and the Google API service account of the Service Project (Granted in the Host Project).
+- Give the roles/compute.networkUser role to both the GKE API service account and the Google API service account in the Service Project (Permissions set in the Host Project).
-- Grant user permissions to the relevant Subnet in the MGMT shared VPC (optional).
-You can grant roles/compute.networkUser permission for each subnet.
+- Optionally, for the relevant Subnet in the MGMT shared VPC, provide user permissions.
+For individual subnets, the roles/compute.networkUser can be granted.
-- Grant the roles/compute.networkAdmin, roles/compute.viewer, and roles/editor permissions to the GKE API service account and the Google API service account of the Service Project (Granted in the Host Project).
+- Grant the roles/compute.networkAdmin, roles/compute.viewer, and roles/editor roles to both the GKE API service account and the Google API service account in the Service Project (Permissions set in the Host Project).